Phoenix Mobility Program: Competencies

 The program focuses on establishing a foundation of competencies associated with expeditionary mobility operations.
 These competencies can be divided into four distinct areas: AOC operations, CRW operations, EMO and Officer Professional Development (OPD).
 Each PHOENIX MOBILITY officer will gain an in-depth knowledge of each area to meet the overall goal of developing future senior leaders with a sound understanding of all aspects of air mobility operations.
 PHOENIX MOBILITY officers can expect to be transitioned throughout the CRW/Expeditionary Mobility Task Force (EMTF) in order to gain exposure to the full spectrum of mobility operations.

 Locations

 The PHOENIX MOBILITY PROGRAM is a bicoastal organization.
 The east coast part of the program is in the Twenty-First Expeditionary Task Force at McGuire Air Force Base, New Jersey.
 The west coast part of the program is in the Fifteenth Expeditionary Task Force at Travis Air Force Base, California.

 Air and Space Operations Center (AOC) Operations

 Members will focus on the operational level of warfare with particular respect to planning, execution, and command and control of theater airlift/tanker assets from the perspective of the Air Mobility Division through serving in a deployed or exercise AOC.

 Contingency Response Wing (CRW) Operations

-Members will focus on Contingency Response Group (CRG) and Contingency Response Element (CRE) operations in support of an airbase opening during contingences, humanitarian relief operations, or exercises.
+Members will focus on Contingency Response Group (CRG) and Contingency Response Element (CRE) operations in support of an airbase opening during contingencies, humanitarian relief operations, or exercises.